dduril/ucscx-data-analytics/readme.md

 ### UCSC Extension - Database and Data Analytics Certficate

-Topics from the **[Database and Data Analytics Curriculum](https://www.ucsc-extension.edu/programs/database-systems/schedule)** offered by the University of Santa Cruz, Silicon Valley.
-Having obtained extensive experience working in systems integration and relational database systems, I chose to focus in the following areas: Big Data, Cloud, Data Engineering, IoT, NoSQL and Data Visualization.
+Courses from the **[Database and Data Analytics Curriculum](https://www.ucsc-extension.edu/programs/database-systems/schedule)** offered by the University of Santa Cruz, Silicon Valley.
+Having obtained extensive experience working in web applications development, systems integration and relational database systems, I recently chose to re-focus on Big Data and Data Engineering.
+My course work at UCSC Silicon Valley will allow me to specialize in the following areas: Data Analysis process and tools, Big Data (Hadoop and Spark), Cloud (AWS), IoT, NoSQL (MongoDB), and Data Visualization (Tableau).

+Here is the link to the main github.io site:
 **[Data Analysis, Home](https://dduril.github.io/ucscx-data-analytics/)**

 ### Winter 2017